 Archived Training Programs

 Mentored Training for Dissemination and Implementation in Cancer (MT-DIRC)

 This NCI/NIH R25 education program (PI: R. Brownson, 2013-2019) was uniquely positioned to build capacity in D&I research in cancer prevention and control.
 The program applied state-of-the-art training methods to build capacity in post-doctoral researchers.
 The work of the faculty and fellows in this program are significant because it addressed cancer risk factors and populations with high burden, where intervention knowledge on evidence-based programs and policies (EBPPs) is substantial, yet not commonly applied, and where a large reduction in cancer mortality is feasible if this knowledge were more widely taken up into practice and policy.

 National Institutes of Health (NIH) Training Institute on Dissemination and Implementation Research in Health (TIDIRH)

-NIH and VA sponsor this 5-day training institute to provide participants with a thorough grounding in conducting dissemination and implementation research in health.
-Faculty and guest lecturers will consist of leading experts (practitioners and teachers) in theory, implementation and evaluation approaches to D&I, creating partnerships and multi-level, trans-disciplinary research teams, research design, methods and analyses appropriate for D&I investigations and conducting research at different and multiple levels of intervention (e.g., clinical, community, policy).
+From 2011 to 2019, NIH and VA sponsored this 5-day training institute to provide participants with a thorough grounding in conducting dissemination and implementation research in health.
+Faculty and guest lecturers consisted of leading experts (practitioners and teachers) in theory, implementation and evaluation approaches to D&I, creating partnerships and multi-level, trans-disciplinary research teams, research design, methods and analyses appropriate for D&I investigations and conducting research at different and multiple levels of intervention (e.g., clinical, community, policy).